appseed-io/ionic-display-version/README.md

 # Ionic Display Version
+This demo app is about reading the version of your app from the target build settings and display it inside of Ionic’s iOS and Android builds.
-This demo app is based on Supermodular 2.
+It is based on Supermodular 2.
 A super modular Ionic 2.x starter application.

 * Project's Home: https://github.com/skounis/supermodular2